Redesign the user experience of AML and compliance tools for fintech teams.

 With machine learning enabled, users define a confidence threshold above which the AI automatically updates and closes cases, allowing users to only investigate the most important transactions and cases.

-Early designs of case management UI using the ANT Design Framework
+Existing screens of case management UI using the ANT Design Framework

 Redesigned case management UI along with tabs to separate transaction and user cases